 • Continue your journey through Bucks County's back roads for a final day of adventure.
 First, enjoy some leisure time as you walk through the many shops at the nearby Peddler's Village.
 This 42-acre shopping mecca boasts more than 60 shops and restaurants, so there are plenty of places to enjoy a wonderful breakfast or brunch.
 Try the signature Veggie Burrito and fresh fruit at Buttonwood Grill!

 • As you head back onto the road, cruise to New Hope to find the remarkable Thompson-Neely Barn.
 A unique feature of this property is that the house next to the barn served as a hospital for the sick and wounded Revoluntionary War soldiers.
-As you continue your drive to Covered Bridge Road in Solebury Township, you'll come across Van Sant Covered Bridge, built in 1875, that stretches 86 feet long over the Pidcock Creek.
+As you continue your drive to Covered Bridge Road in Solebury Township, you'll come across Van Sandt (also known as Van Sant) Covered Bridge, built in 1875, that stretches 86 feet long over the Pidcock Creek.
 The nearby barn at250 Lurgan Road is the next stop on this tour, although its year of construction is unknown.
 A gambrel roof hangs over this vast structure and concrete silo.

 • Make your way along scenic River Road and to the Main Street in the heart of New Hope.
 There are plenty of places to stop, shop, wine and dine in this eclectic and cultural town.
 If you're visiting during the warmer months, it's the perfect time to enjoy al fresco dining on Main Street!
 Have a taste of the community-favorite Deep Fried Mac & Cheese, only at Havana Restaurant and Bar.
 Save time to find a unique gift to take home from at Heart of the Home, specializing in handcrafted household items.